archatelain/code-for-eco-532/poly.md

 describe
 ```

 There are 62,141 observations in the database and 106 variables.
 Each variable has a name, a type and a label.
-The variable name is
-the name you should use to perform operations on the variable.
-The variable's type determines how the data will be stored (e.g. integer,
-float, string, etc.).
-This is somewhat constraining: for instance, a variable cannot jointly display character and numeric values,
-but only one of the two.
+The variable name is the name you should use to perform operations on the variable.
+The variable's type determines how the data will be stored (e.g. integer, float, string, etc.).
+This is somewhat constraining: for instance, a variable cannot jointly display character and numeric values, but only one of the two.
 For more information on variable storage types:

 ```
 help data_types
 ```

 The variable's label is for human comprehension.
-You want variable names to be clear, but rather short, so you can add more information if
-needed in the variable's label.
-Variables may be easily created and labeled using the "generate" and "label" commands:
+You want variable names to be clear, but rather short, so you can add more information if needed in the variable's label.
+Variables may be easily created and labeled.

+For example, in the code snippet below, I generate draws from a normal distribution with mean 0 and standard deviation 1.
+I name the variable X, and I label it "draws from a normal distribution N(0,1)":

 ```
-/*
-I generate draws from a normal distribution with mean 0 and standard deviation 1.
-I name the variable X, and I label it "draws from a normal distribution N(0,1)" */

 generate X = rnormal(0,1)
 label variable X "draws from a normal distribution N(0,1)"
 ```